What is the International Day of Consent? What is the International Festival of Consent?

 The world’s first International Day of Consent, spearheaded by Jenny Wilson of Irregular Arts and consentculture.co.uk, took place on November 30th 2018, as a small gathering and performance event at Theatre in the Mill in Bradford, West Yorkshire, UK.
 Then in 2019, Irregular Arts ran the first Festival of Consent in Leeds, UK, including international artists, panel discussions, workshops, exhibitions and performances exploring consent.

 Reaching out to performers and professionals with a variety of experience, Wilson and Stryker cultivated a 2 week long program of speakers, art, and writing on the term “consent culture”, both what it means and what it looks like.
-Now they’re looking forward to 2021!
+Then they worked on their own projects for 2021 qnd 2022.
+Now they’re looking forward to 2023!

 How do I buy tickets?